samplemaker/freefem_matlab_octave_plot/README.md

 #### Examples

-Reads a mesh file into the Matlab/Octave workspace:
+Reads scalar data and a two dimensional vectorfiel to the Matlab/Octave workspace:

 ```Matlab
 [u]=ffreaddata('capacitor_potential_p1only.txt');